All Episodes

 These are not oppressed people.

-And the fact that this is in our capital, Washington, DC, I mean, where in this country today can Jewish people feel safe?
+And the fact that this is in our capital, Washington, D.C., I mean, where in this country today can Jewish people feel safe?

-But it's gotta stop.
+But it's got to stop.

-But we now have virulent anti-Semitism in the halls of Congress on college campuses, and its rise worldwide is chilling.
+But we now have virulent anti-Semitism in the halls of Congress on college campuses.

 And we should all be grateful.

-Have a great memorial day.
+Have a great Memorial Day.

 I'll see you next Tuesday.